Who Prescribes Medication for Mental Health? A Simple, Clear Guide

 A three gurop of people work on the mental health medication prescription.

-Why Prescribing Matters in Mental Health Care
+Why Medication Prescribing Matters in Mental Health Care

-• Medical or clinical licensure
+• State licensure

 • Certification from recognized U.S. boards

-Psychiatric Nurse Practitioners (PMHNPs)
+Psychiatric Mental Health Nurse Practitioners (PMHNPs)

-• Provide both medication management and therapy
+• Provide medication management

-Primary Care Doctors
+Primary Care Doctors (Family Doctors & Internists)

 Psychologists (Ph.D. or Psy.D.)